2017–18 Australian parliamentary eligibility crisis: Judgment

 In Re Canavan; Re Ludlam; Re Waters; Re Roberts [No 2]; Re Joyce; Re Nash; Re Xenophon (the "Citizenship Seven Case"), the High Court sat as the Court of Disputed Returns to determine the eligibility of seven parliamentarians to have been elected and to sit.

 Because of the political implications of the outcome of the case, the Court's decision was intensely anticipated.
 In the preliminary hearing on 12 October 2017, Chief Justice Susan Kiefel observed: "It is hardly necessary to say that the Court is aware of the need to give its answers to these references with or without reasons as soon as possible.
 As counsel and instructing solicitors would appreciate, it is not always possible for the Court to do so immediately."

 On 27 October 2017 the High Court handed down its single joint judgment.
-In a unanimous judgment, the Court interpreted s 44(i) according to the "ordinary and natural meaning" of its language.
+In a unanimous judgment, the Court interpreted section 44(i) according to the "ordinary and natural meaning" of its language.
 On that approach, it firstly affirmed the view taken in Sykes v Cleary that the question of eligibility is to be determined with reference to the point of nomination.
 The Court then followed the reasoning of the majority in Sykes v Cleary.
 It decided that the fact of citizenship was disqualifying, regardless of whether the person knew of the citizenship or engaged in any voluntary act of acquisition.
 It emphasised that to hold otherwise would introduce an element of subjectivity that "would be inimical to the stability of representative government".
 It followed that each of Joyce, Ludlam, Nash, Roberts and Waters had been ineligible to be elected.
 However, Canavan and Xenophon had been eligible.
 It was determined that, under the "reasonable view" of Italian law that the Court adopted, Canavan was not a citizen of Italy.
-It was found that Xenophon was a British Overseas citizen, but that this did not give him the right to enter or reside in the United Kingdom; therefore, for the purposes of s 44(i), he was neither a citizen nor entitled to the rights and privileges of a citizen of the United Kingdom.
+It was found that Xenophon was a British Overseas citizen, but that this did not give him the right to enter or reside in the United Kingdom; therefore, for the purposes of section 44(i), he was neither a citizen nor entitled to the rights and privileges of a citizen of the United Kingdom.
 The Court declared the seats of the ineligible members to be vacant; it ordered that the vacancy in the House of Representatives be filled through a by-election and that the vacancies in the Senate be filled by "special counts" (recounts or countbacks) of the ballot papers in each State, subject to supervision by a Justice of the Court.